Speedy (band): Life After Speedy

 Singer Philip Watson is an architect and Visiting Professor at the University of Leeds.

 Drummer Bronwen Stone is an archaeologist.
 For many years she ran Antics, an antiques shop on Ecclesall Road in Sheffield.

+‘Moony’ Wainwright is a successful music tutor, and writer with his own band, Speed For Lovers.

+Richard Sutcliffe has tried to tell people what he does but no one understands it.

+Paul Turner works for the Department of Social Security.